-OBJTF (Objet Tray Format) The extension of a file that contains all of the information needed for a model-printing job on Objet 3D printers.
-An objtf file is used to send a print job to an Objet 3D printer.
+OBJTF (Objet Tray Format) The extension of a file that contains all of the information needed for a model-printing job on PolyJet 3D printers.
+An objtf file is used to send a print job to a PolyJet 3D printer.